 The healthcare industry as a whole is said to potentially save up to $100 billion a year by 2025 simply by using the blockchain.
 In addition, according to BIS, a research company based in the United States, the health sector with the blockchain will be worth $ 5.61 billion by the end of 2025.
 In 2018, the sector represented $176.8 million.

 E-health appears to be one of the major solutions to the great challenges of our time.
-Personalized medicine, tailor-made treatments, precision medicine are concrete examples of the immense impact of new technologies on current medical practice.
+Personalized medicine, tailor-made treatments, and precision medicine are concrete examples of the immense impact of new technologies on current medical practice.
 Both patients and the healthcare sector benefit.
 Hence, it is time that healthcare professionals and companies to adapt to this growing trend and become a part of the digital transformation.

 If you are a part of the healthcare sector and plan to develop a healthcare mobile app to enhance the patient’s experience, we can help you.
 Get in touch with our experienced team of developers.
 With nearly a decade of experience, we have helped several service providers in healthcare mobile app development and also specialize in creating customized healthcare website designs to suit your specific requirements.